undo

 local commits, or that changed local bookmarks.
 Examples of local commands

-to undo uncommited changes in the working copy,
+You cannot use sl undo to undo uncommitted changes in the working copy,

 or changes to remote bookmarks.

-multiple times to undo a series of local commands.
+You can run sl undo multiple times to undo a series of local commands.

 Alternatively, you can explicitly specify the number of local commands to

-.
+undo using --step.
 This number can also be specified as a positional

 argument.

-To undo the effects of sl undo
+To undo the effects of sl undo, run sl redo.
+Run

-sl help redo
+sl help redo for more information.

-to preserve the state of the working copy.
+Include --keep to preserve the state of the working copy.
 For example,

-to reverse the effects of an
+specify --keep when running sl undo to reverse the effects of an

-operation while still preserving changes
+sl commit or sl amend operation while still preserving changes

 in the working copy.
 These changes will appear as pending changes.

-to see a graphical display that shows what
+Specify --preview to see a graphical display that shows what

 your smartlog will look like after you run the command.
 Specify

-for an interactive version of this preview in which
+--interactive for an interactive version of this preview in which

 you can step backwards and forwards in the undo history.

-cannot be used with non-local commands, or with commands
+sl undo cannot be used with non-local commands, or with commands

-will skip over these commands in the
+that are read-only. sl undo will skip over these commands in the

 undo history.